MFeret11/SlimeArcade/README.txt

 This is Slime VolleyBall.
-It is partially based of an old internet java game.
+It is mainly based of an old internet java game:
 Slime ball.
-We are happy with the final product.
-You can play by yourself :( using the AWD and the direction buttons.
+I worked with two other students on this one.
+Made for two players: one using the AWD keys and the other direction buttons.